-Use diagrams in Confluence to illustrate a complex process or assembly to help users more easily understand complex information.
+Use diagrams in Confluence to illustrate a complex process to help users more easily understand complex information.
 Adding diagrams is simple, and there are two approaches you can use: